betterscientificsoftware/bssw.io/CuratedContent/2025-bssw-story-paper.md

 # Building and Sustaining a Community Resource for Best Practices in Scientific Software: The Story of BSSw.io

 <!-- deck text start -->
-Uncover the journey of how BSSw.io was built and the challenges faced in creating a community resource for scientific software best practices
+Uncover the journey of how BSSw.io was built and the challenges faced in creating a community resource for scientific software best practices.
 <!-- deck text end -->

 #### Contributed by [Rinku Gupta](https://github.com/rinkug)